Overview

 The Question types available include:

-All Question types except for the Extended Answer can be automatically marked by Student Café.
+All Question types, except the Extended Answer, can be automatically marked by Student Café.

 The process for creating and delivering an Online Test to students is as follows: